-The Catholic student community at Trinity participates in the sacramental life of the church and serves actively as a partner in community building and interreligious dialogue to promote understanding and tolerance on campus.
+The Catholic community at Trinity participates in the sacramental life of the church and serves actively as a partner in community building and interreligious dialogue to promote understanding and tolerance on campus.

 Roman Catholic Campus Ministry is sponsored by the Archdiocese of Hartford Campus Ministry Office and Trinity College’s Office of Spiritual and Religious Life.
 It brings a vitally important dimension to life at Trinity College.